Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization

-One can show that the training loss (\ref{eq:training-loss}) is an empirical version of the denoising score-matching loss defined in (\ref{eq:DSM}) under a carefully chosen $ s_{\theta} $.
-Correspondingly, the finite sample performance of $s_\theta$ w.r.t. (\ref{eq:DSM}) is referred to as {\it generalization ability}.
-We would like to remark that the two-layer neural network parameterization has not been explored in the literature for approximating score functions.
-While the work~\cite{chen2023score} considered multi-layer neural networks for score approximation, generalization, and distribution recovery; our work is complementary to them as they did not analyze the optimization procedure and no specific learning algorithm is considered in their work.
+Without loss of generality, we assume $m$ is an even number.
+Under the initialization scheme \eqref{eq:init a}--\eqref{eq:init w}, we guarantee that $f_{{\bf W}(0), a} \equiv 0$ with the choice of initial parameters.
+One can show that the training loss (\ref{eq:training-loss}) is an empirical version of the denoising score-matching loss defined in (\ref{eq:DSM}) under a carefully chosen $ s_{\theta} $; see \eqref{eq:regression}.
+Correspondingly, the finite sample performance of $s_\theta$ w.r.t.~(\ref{eq:ESM}) is referred to as {\it generalization ability}.